The-Reuby/the-reuby.github.io/public/data/submission/current-guidelines.md

 # Submission Guidelines for The 'Instinction'

+# ✅ The Reuby Issue 3 - Instinction has been published on June 19th, 2025!

 ## Theme
 The upcoming issue’s theme is ‘Instinction’.
 Read our blurb for more details, but we want to see how you choose to interpret this psuedo-word.